|

 Senator Nisar A. Memon, Chairman, Senate Committee on Defence and Defence Production spoke on the topic of �Enlightened Moderation and Quest for an International Consensus�.

 Talking of the general perception about Pakistan in the 1990s, he said that it was characterised as a failed state and a terrorist state.
 That perception, he believed, was no more as economic factor was the first indicator of that.
 He also added that Pakistan has now committed itself to fight international terrorism after 9/11, which refutes the idea of Pakistan being a terrorist state.
 The world today, he stated, was multi-dimensional with different ethnic groups, religions, races and civilisations that raised a complexity.
 This posed a challenge as well as an opportunity.
 The challenge was to have a common framework; the opportunity to achieve socio-economic development and political harmony between the various cultures and religions.
 There was a strong need to create an enabling environment to collectively address those challenges which could not be addressed unilaterally by a single nation.
 Senator Memon stressed on the many challenges which needed to be addressed such as the inter-faith and inter-civilization harmony; the challenge of economic development and social harmony within the country; the challenge of globalization and finally the challenge of the ambitions of some hegemonic nations.
+In the backdrop of this, Senator Nisar pointed out, if we look at Islam, it teaches moderation, peace, human rights and enlightenment.
+Fundamentalism in Islam was a phenomenon that came after all other religions had experienced it.
+The word �fundamentalist�, he believed, was a very unsavoury word, which in fact was first coined by Christians in the US to describe their protestant reform movements.
+Fundamentalism really represents the widespread dissatisfaction and revulsion to the secular modernity and fundamentalists feel that religion has been side-lined and want to bring it back from the sidelines and put it back into the centre stage.

 In order to meet all these challenges, Senator Nisar stated the President of Pakistan had propounded a strategy, commonly known as �Enlightened Moderation�.
 He explained Enlightened Moderation as three tiered:

-• The first tier is global rapprochement; which is a further two-pronged strategy:
+rapprochement; which is a further two-pronged strategy:

-• The world needs to ensure that they do not call all Muslims extremists or fundamentalists and then react accordingly and also ensure that international causes for disputes like the Kashmir and the Palestine are removed
+- The world needs to ensure that they do not call all Muslims extremists or fundamentalists

-• Muslims need to direct their resources to socio-economic development of the people, bring democracy in the country and move from the military led to elected democracy.
+- Muslims need to direct their resources to socio-economic development of the people, bring

-• The second tier is the collective role of the Muslim countries.
-Muslim world needs to develop consensus among itself.
-The OIC is geared towards achieving just that.
+- The second tier is the collective role of the Muslim countries.
+Muslim world needs to develop

-• The third tier is that individual countries need to take the lead.
-The case of Pakistan is a pertinent example, which has been very successful in bringing to book many of the terrorist elements within the country.
+- The third tier is that individual countries need to take the lead.
+The case of Pakistan is a

 In his final remarks, Senator Memon stressed that international consensus on terrorism was required to address its root causes.
-He praised the efforts of the Pakistani government in working towards this aim and stated that Pakistan�s foreign and domestic policy is clearly geared towards shunning terrorism and extremism.
+He praised the efforts of the Pakistani government in working towards this aim and stated that Pakistan�s foreign and domestic policy is clearly geared towards shunning terrorism and extremism. |

 Views by Lt.
 General (Retd.)
 Asad Durrani